 WordPress.com vs WordPress.org

-The major difference between wordpress.com and wordpress.org is in the way your site is hosted.
+The major difference between wordpress.com and wordpress.org are WordPress hosts.
 If you go with wordpress.com, then you have a hosted site that does not require a domain name purchase and a hosting plan.
 On the other hand, wordpress.org requires you pay for a domain name and a hosting plan by yourself.

 You can fully customize your website by installing your preferred themes and plugins.
 Unless you someday decide to edit WordPress core functions, having a self-hosted site does not require knowledge of programming and web development , particularly if you need to make changes to core files.

-This means that anyone who is familiar with a word processor can manage a self-hosted WordPress.
+This means that anyone who is familiar with a word processor can manage a self hosted WordPress.org.

 WordPress.com Hosted by Automattic